ThriveCommunityChurch/Architecture/docs/website.md

   - Summaries, artwork, and tags
 - Shares the **same data** as the mobile app so content is consistent across platforms.

-Non‑sermon content (e.g., static info pages, hero banners) is maintained in the website repo itself, but any sermon‑related content comes from the **Global API**.
+Non-sermon content (e.g., static info pages, hero banners) is maintained in the website repo itself, but any sermon-related content comes from the **Global API**.

 ## Role in the Ecosystem

 - First touch point for many new people searching for a church.
-- A familiar place for members to re‑watch or share sermons.
+- A familiar place for members to re-watch or share sermons.
 - A key consumer of the same content pipeline that feeds the app and podcast.

+## Typical Visitor Journeys

+Some common ways people use the site:

+- **First-time visitor**
+  - Googles for churches nearby and lands on `thrive-fl.org`
+  - Reads about service times, ministries, and what to expect
+  - Watches or listens to a recent message to get a feel for the church

+- **Regular attender**
+  - Replays a message they missed on Sunday
+  - Shares a specific sermon link with a friend
+  - Uses the site to sign up for groups, serving, or special events

+In each case, sermon content shown on the website is **identical** to what appears in the mobile app, because both read from the same Global API.

+## Key Technologies (High-Level)

+At a high level, the website:

+- Is built with a modern web stack (JavaScript/TypeScript, HTML, CSS)
+- Uses the **Global API** over HTTPS to load sermon and series data
+- Hosts static assets (images, CSS, JavaScript) via standard web hosting

+The exact framework and build setup are documented in the website repo itself.
+This page focuses on how the site fits into the larger ecosystem.